Learn about our Team

 María Domínguez Gaitán (Brussels office)

 Maria received an MA in European Interdisciplinary Studies from the College of Europe (Natolin) and a four years Degree in Law from the University of Málaga, complemented by studies (Belgian and European law) at the Haute Ecole Libre Monsane in Liège.
 She has participated in several Youth in Action Programmes organised by the European Commission and has worked with the Council of Europe as organizer for an International Conference on Terrorism and Organised Crime.
 She has also completed an internship at the Court of Justice of the European Union, where she was contracted as a contract agent.
-Currently at Spark, Maria is working on a study on the independence and effectiveness of National Regulatory Authorities in the field of energy.
+Currently at Spark, Maria is working on a study that aims to assist the European Commission with its assessment whether to propose an adaptation of the minimum training requirements for the profession of nurse responsible for general care under Directive 2005/36/EC.
 Her mother tongue is Spanish and she speaks English, French and Italian.

 Mariana Chaves (Associate)